Daryn250/Spellsmith/README.md

-this is version 1.0.1
+this is version 1.1.0

 needed currently:

-gui classes and functions for guis # work on rn
+hanging physics for charms

+make charms be nailed to the charmboard when hovered and released on the charmboard

+allow charms to also be nailed to other charms. dont show nail though. :D

+right clicking nailed charms releases them.

-a bag that can be used to switch items between screens => utility for switching items between screens => get item uuid, save item to different screen and delete it from current
+a bag that can be used to switch items between screens

 maybe a day/night now? unsure.